Buzz!: Quiz World

 Buzz!: Quiz World is a 2009 party video game developed by Relentless Software and published by Sony Computer Entertainment for the PlayStation 3 and PlayStation Portable.
-It is the ninth installment in the Buzz! series.
+It is the ninth instalment in the Buzz! series.
 It allows users to use question packs purchased for previous Buzz! games as well as supporting user created content and online play.
-Unlike the previous installments on the console, the PlayStation Portable version of Buzz: Quiz World, again developed by Curve Studios, supports DLC.
+Unlike the previous instalments on the console, the PlayStation Portable version of Buzz: Quiz World, again developed by Curve Studios, supports DLC.
 As with all previous Buzz games, the game is available in a game-only version or in a bundle which includes 4 wireless Buzz!
 Buzzers and a USB dongle for wireless connectivity (each dongle can connect up to 4 buzzers to the PlayStation 3).

 Quiz World features a mix of old and new round types.
 For example, one new round hides the answers and then slowly reveals them.

 A new feature in Quiz World is player profiling and the host Buzz addressing the player by name, informing them of their abilities and record as a player.

 Buzz!: Quiz World also supported PlayStation Home rewards that are rewarded by winning the prize after a round of Buzz!: Quiz World.
 It supported full game launching for PlayStation Home as well, until its closure in 2015.

 In March 2010, Sony and Relentless released a patch for Buzz!: Quiz World that added a feature to allow players to post to Facebook from within the game.
 According to the companies involved, this made the game the first in the world to offer such functionality.
 The patched Facebook features allow players to post details of the game session just played, including the in-game names of those who took part, and who won.